Working from Personal Devices

 - If you have requested a redirect, email sent to email@example.com mailbox will be forwarded to the email address you provided.

 - If you have an IAS-provided mailbox, please visit https://mail.ias.edu and log in using your IAS credentials to access your mailbox.
 If you would like to use a standalone email client, please see our page on setting up email clients for IAS email.

 When using your own personal computing devices, it is highly recommended that you install the IAS VPN software, OpenVPN.
 Once installed, you can connect to IAS and access restricted resources as if you were on campus.
 By using the VPN software, you also have the ability to mount your IAS network drive to your local computer and access RemoteApp.

 Note: The two methods for VPN access (Software & Web) should not be used at the same time.

-If you wish to change your password while off-campus, please see the Web method of changing your IAS password.
+If you wish to change your passphrase while off-campus, please see the Web method of changing your IAS passphrase.